Stay Connected with CECH

 |EDST4065||Applied Research & Eval in Environmental Education and Sustainability Practices||3|

-Students will complete a Field Experience.
 Students may select CI4108C Experiential Learning in Environmental Research OR BIOL3090 Interdisciplinary Field Experience

 Freshman Admission Requirements